|Perpetration-Induced Traumatic Stress

 KOTBE: (Voiceover) The NYPD's medical board system is like many others around the country three doctors, one

-requests of local officers.
-According to one source at the NYPD, once the doctors are hired, there is no system of
+of local officers.
+According to one source at the NYPD, once the doctors are hired, there is no system of oversight to fire

 KOTBE: How do other departments handle these hearings, Al?